Monday, April 29, 2019

 In the forty-five years I spent teaching hundreds of children from preschool through high school, I learned more than I ever taught them.

 With young children there is no need to guess.
 They are honest and guileless.
-They tell you exactly how they are feeling, and if not allowed to use words, they reveal their feelings through behavior.
+They tell you exactly how they are feeling, and if not allowed to use words, they express their feelings through behavior.

-Six-year-old Greg (not his real name) was disruptive, interrupted with smart-aleck comments, testing my boundaries at every turn.
+Six-year-old Greg (not his real name) was disruptive.
+He interrupted with smart-aleck comments, testing my boundaries at every turn.
 He was also bright and capable, but unproductive unless the attention focused solely on him.
 Outside the classroom, I noticed his mother seldom corrected him even when he was blatantly rude to her.

-What Greg was trying to teach me was that his father was dying and his mother was distracted.
+What Greg was trying to communicate was that his father was dying and his mother was distracted.
 As his life spun out of control, he desperately needed to express the fear and frustration he felt.
 Like all children, Greg sought stability and predictability in his shaky world.
 Rather than coddle Greg, I was strict with him, requiring him to behave as a class leader.
 He still acted out periodically, but he learned to expect a swift consequence.
 Greg flourished in that environment, and his classmates began not only to tolerate him but to include him.
 What did I learn from Greg?
 He taught me to look beyond outward behavior and reminded me that children will rise to the expectations placed upon them.

 Seven-year-old James and his family had just emigrated to the United States from a South American country.
 His parents barely spoke English, but he and his younger sisters were picking up the language quickly.
 James, large for his age, acted macho, entering the classroom like the proverbial bull in a china shop.
 He was aggressive and clumsy, invading other children’s spaces and intimidating them.